 When you come home from your gap year, you may have to market or explain your gap year abroad.
 You'll have to prove it wasn't a waste of time, and you weren't simply sipping cocktails on the beach for a year straight.

 Getting a new language under your belt, or improving your fluency in one you already know some of, not only helps prove this, but it could make you more qualified for certain positions.

 Researchers have long heralded the benefits of adding multiple languages to your repertoire -- and for good reason.
 Learning a new language improves you at the most fundamental level, your brain!

 Memorizing new vocabulary and verb conjugations is like flexing a muscle, your brain muscle.
 You boost memory and can even delay the onset of Alzheimer’s in those predisposed to the disease.
-Bilingual individuals are found to have superior multitasking skills and adapt better to abrupt changes (and um, all this awesome brain flexing and language learning is pretty sexy too).
+Bilingual individuals are found to have superior multitasking skills and adapt better to abrupt changes.

 Studying a second language also improves the understanding of your first language.
 By learning the rules and structures of a foreign language, it causes you to look closer at the layout of your primary language.
 As Geoffrey Willans so brilliantly put it, “You can never understand one language until you understand at least two.”

 Which Language Will You Learn?

 So go into the world, learn a new language, and do something good for yourself.
 Maybe learning Italian will get you that cruise ship job in the Mediterranean you have always dreamed of.
 Perhaps speaking Spanish allows you to make a new friend who shows you the authentic, unknown side of Bogota.